John Edward Marr: Other work and awards

 In 1886, Marr became University Lecturer in Geology at the University of Cambridge, a position he held for 32 years until he succeeded Thomas McKenny Hughes as Woodwardian Professor of Geology in 1917.
-He spent 13 years as Professor before retiring due to ill-health in 1930, followed by his death on 1 October 1933.
+He spent 13 years as Professor before retiring due to ill-health in 1930, followed by his death on 1 October 1933.The Marr Memorial Fund supports the "study of Geology in the field", with preference given to students of the department.

 Marr served as Secretary of the Geological Society of London from 1888 to 1898, Vice-President and President from 1904 to 1906, serving on the council for 35 years and as Foreign Secretary for 3.
 The Society awarded him the Lyell Medal in 1900 and the Wollaston Medal in 1914.
 In 1891 he was made a Fellow of the Royal Society, serving on the Society council from 1904 to 1906, and was awarded their Royal Medal in 1930.

 He was made an Honorary Fellow of the Royal Society of Edinburgh in 1930.

+The fossil Marrella, from the Burgess Shale, was named in his honour by its discoverer, Charles Doolittle Walcott.
+The mineral marrite, a lead-silver-arsenic sulphide, was named in his honour in 1905.